creativecommons/creativecommons.org/README.md

 [fourstatus]: https://wiki.creativecommons.org/wiki/Legal_Tools_Translation

-### English Licenses
+###  Licenses
 *Our public copyright licenses incorporate a unique and innovative "three-layer" design*:
 1. **Legal code**: the traditional legal tool *that most lawyers know and love*
 2. Human Readable **Deed**: *a format that normal people can read... a handy reference for licensors and licensees*
-3. Machine Readable **RDF**: *recognizes that software, from search engines to office productivity to music editing, plays an enormous role in the creation, copying, discovery, and distribution of works* ([Three “Layers” Of Licenses - About The Licenses - Creative Commons][threelayer])
+3. Machine Readable **RDF**: *recognizes that software, from search engines to productivity to  editing, plays an enormous role in the creation, copying, discovery, and distribution of works* ([Three “Layers” Of Licenses - About The Licenses - Creative Commons][threelayer])